• Skip to primary navigation

 Although they share the same name, their taste profiles are not alike.

-Truffles can range from earthy and intense to milder and nutty, while for chocolate truffles, sweetness tends to be the primary flavor.
+Truffles can range from earthy and intense to milder and nutty, while for chocolate truffles, sweetness is usually the primary flavor.

-There’s no doubt that both of these mouth-watering treats have something special about them and it’s easy to see why they are highly sought after.
+There's no doubt that both of these tempting treats have something special about them and it's easy to see why they are highly sought after.

 With so much variety available out there, it's hard to pick just one favorite - so grab one of each and enjoy.